GSA/emerging-technology-atlas/pages/2018-01-Meeting.md

     * GSA Schedules, IDVs, OTAs, Challenge.gov, JVPs (through national technical information service program).
     * If you have other pathways to suggest please email Kelly.Pippin@gsa.gov.
 * We now share the action items/notes from these meetings on the Atlas.
-* Action Item: the URL of the Atlas will soon change to a more permanent home on the Digital.gov domain, timed with the release of the “Paths to Acquisition,” resource and our new government-wide emerging technology calendar, in roughly two weeks.
+* **Action Item:** the URL of the Atlas will soon change to a more permanent home on the Digital.gov domain, timed with the release of the “Paths to Acquisition,” resource and our new government-wide emerging technology calendar, in roughly two weeks.
-* Action Item: We now have a Trello management dashboard and Slack channel for inter-agency coordination of Emerging Citizen Technology initiatives.
+* **Action Item:** We now have a Trello management dashboard and Slack channel for inter-agency coordination of Emerging Citizen Technology initiatives.
 Invitations will be provided where possible and appropriate this month.

 ### Inter-agency ECTO Initiatives Update
-* Action Item: GSA ECTO is launching monthly data calls across all participating programs in order to analyze and report trends in emerging technology needs and opportunities in the federal government.
+* **Action Item:** GSA ECTO is launching monthly data calls across all participating programs in order to analyze and report trends in emerging technology needs and opportunities in the federal government.
 Reports each month will be distributed through the Emerging Citizen Technology Communities.
-If you have an insight you need integrated into the data call, please reach out to emergingtech@GSA.gov.
+If you have an insight you need integrated into the data call, please reach out to emergingtech@gsa.gov.
 * Venture Capital Advisory Group initiative:
   * Molly Cain and Jennifer Hoover, DHS Venture, Innovation and Engagement (VICE) #InnovateDHS)
   * The VC Advisory Group is a group that will help us use the VC community to help us keep tabs on what will be coming up in the future.
 We are looking at 7 VCs for the inaugural group that would help us streamline the proof-of-concept process, the procurement process, pour fuel on existing programs that are under-served but deserve more attention.
 Also want the group to help amplify best business practices.
 We are formalizing these processes and are looking to have open, frank discussions.
   * Federal Bureau of Investigation Innovation team is on-board to be our co-chair.
-  * Action item: If you are interested in joining this initiative please email molly.cain@hq.dhs.gov, jennifer.hoover@hq.dhs.gov and emergingtech@gsa.gov.
+  * **Action Item:** If you are interested in joining this initiative please email molly.cain@hq.dhs.gov, jennifer.hoover@hq.dhs.gov and emergingtech@gsa.gov.
 * Academic Research Outreach initiative:
-  * Ann Meceda (mecedaa@FAN.GOV), in concert with the Institute for Science and Technology Policy at George Washington University, is stepping up to take point on helping coordinate requests and opportunities to collaborate with the leading U.S. academic research facilities.
+  * Ann Meceda (mecedaa@fan.gov), in concert with the Institute for Science and Technology Policy at George Washington University, is stepping up to take point on helping coordinate requests and opportunities to collaborate with the leading U.S. academic research facilities.
-  * Action item: If your agency or you would like to join the initiative to help coordinate our relationships with academic research facilities, please reach out to Ann and emergingtech@GSA.gov.
+  * **Action Item:** If your agency or you would like to join the initiative to help coordinate our relationships with academic research facilities, please reach out to Ann and emergingtech@gsa.gov.
 * Emerging Technology Training and Education initiative:
   * We will start piloting a new training and awareness program across the federal government through DigitalGov University, starting with targeted stakeholder communities including non-technical senior leaders, data stewards, contracting officers and others in the federal government to help them recognize their roles.
   * Leading non-governmental organizations and private sector leaders are stepping up to contribute insights, including: